Sarabhai vs Sarabhai

-Sarabhai vs Sarabhai is an Indian sitcom that ran on STAR One from 1 November 2004 to 16 April 2006 and on Hotstar from 15 May 2017 to 17 July 2017 for two seasons.
-The show was created by Jamnadas Majethia and Aatish Kapadia and directed by Deven Bhojani.
-Starring an ensemble cast of Satish Shah, Ratna Pathak Shah, Sumeet Raghavan, Rupali Ganguly, and Rajesh Kumar, the show revolves around a quintessential upper-class family living in the upmarket neighbourhood of Cuffe Parade in South Mumbai.
-The series was produced by Hats Off Productions.
+Sarabhai vs Sarabhai is an Indian Hindi-language television sitcom that aired on STAR One from 1 November 2004 to 16 April 2006 and on Disney+ Hotstar from 15 May to 17 July 2017 for two seasons in 80 episodes altogether.
+The show was directed by Deven Bhojani and produced by Jamnadas D. Majethia and Aatish Kapadia under the production banner of Hats Off Productions.
+Starring an ensemble cast of Satish Shah, Ratna Pathak Shah, Sumeet Raghavan, Rupali Ganguly, and Rajesh Kumar, the show revolves around the Sarabhais, a quintessential upper-class Gujarati family living in the upmarket neighbourhood of Cuffe Parade in South Mumbai.
+The family members include the matriarch, Maya; her husband, Indravadan; their two sons, Sahil and Rosesh; Sahil's wife, Monisha; Indravadan and Maya's son-in-law, Dushyant; and Indravadan's brother-in-law, Madhusudan Fufa.
 Regarded as being ahead of its generation in terms of its concept, writing, and average viewership ratings at the time of its initial release, the show has gone on to become a cult classic.

-Premise

-The show revolves around the life of an upper-class Gujarati family, the Sarabhais, who live in a luxury apartment building, and later in penthouses, in the upmarket neighbourhood of Cuffe Parade in South Mumbai.
-The family consists of Maya and Indravadhan Sarabhai, who have three children.
-Sahil, the eldest, lives in the apartment opposite them with his middle class wife Monisha.
-Sahil is a cosmetologist and is very composed as compared to the other characters.
-Monisha's middle-class habits irk Maya, a snooty and snobbish socialite.
-She constantly insults her with "light-hearted jokes" and attempts to correct her ways but in vain.
-Maya and Indravadhan's second child, Sonya, is a psychic, married to a technician Dushyant, who irritates the family by explaining everything about machines.
-His catchphrase is "I'll explain".
-The youngest child, Rosesh, is a poet and actor, whose poems are a constant source of comedy for the show.
-Indravadan loves to torture Rosesh and taunts his poetry, and him, for being his momma's puppet.
-He is unmarried and lives with his parents.